Due on 2/3 11:59 pm (PST): See Submission for details.

 .

 This is the number of registers in the physical register file.
-A processor renames architecture registers to physical registers to resolve false dependencies.
-It also tracks true dependencies (read-after-write) in the register file.
+A processor renames architecture registers to physical registers to resolve false dependences.
+It also tracks true dependences (read-after-write) in the register file.
 To learn more about register renaming, read up on Tomasulo’s algorithm.

 has two physical register files.